EthanPerello/npc-forge/docs/generation-options.md

 **Viewing Traits:**
 • All additional character traits displayed in organized layout
-• Traits shown with consistent Title Case formatting
+• Traits shown with consistent Title Case formatting with proper capitalization (NEW in v0.22.0)
 • Long or sentence-like traits automatically excluded from display
 • Category prefixes help organize trait types